Skip to main content

 North East has the highest care home density at 4.9 homes per 10,000 residents, with 738 total CQC-registered care homes.
 London has the lowest density at 1.5 homes per 10,000 residents.

-Is care cheaper in the North?
+Is care lower-cost in the North?

-The North (North East, North West, Yorkshire) has an average residential care cost of £1,316/week compared to £1,479/week in the South (London, South East, South West).
+The North (North East, North West, Yorkshire) has an average residential care cost of £1,317/week compared to £1,479/week in the South (London, South East, South West).
 Costs are influenced by local labour markets, property prices, and council funding levels.

 Why is London different?